WeTransfer/image_vise/README.md

 each key and if at least one key generates the same signature for the same given parameters, it is going to be accepted and the request will be allowed to go through.

-When running `ImageVise` as a standalone application you can add set the `VISE_SECRET_KEYS` environment variable to a comma-separated list of keys you are willing to accept (no spaces after the commas).

 ## Hostname validation

 By default, `ImageVise` will refuse to process images from URLs on "unknown" hosts.
 To mark a host as "known"